GREEN STEPS @ UNI PROGRAM

 Do you want to make a difference in the world when it comes to living and working more sustainably?

 Green Steps @ Uni is a co-curricular program that teaches university students how to become leaders as sustainability change agents in their careers and beyond.

 The program was created in 2000 by a group of students who wanted to equip their peers with the skills to make sustainable changes in the organisations they will one day work for.
-Across six days of group-based training sessions, we’ll teach you the practical skills needed to plan and deliver effective sustainable workplace solutions.
-You’ll then have the opportunity to put your skills to the test on a live sustainability project based at your university, within an organisation or both!
+Across four and half days of group-based training sessions, we’ll teach you the practical skills needed to plan and deliver effective sustainable workplace solutions.
+You’ll then have the opportunity to put your skills to the test on a live sustainability project based at your university.

 Upon completion of the program, you will receive a Green Steps @ Uni certificate and become part of a network of over 1200 other Alumni.
 Green Steps @ Uni has transformed lives, launched careers and most importantly created a network of change agents now working in organisations to make the world a more sustainable place to live.

 Who should apply?

-Green Steps @ Uni is open to all current university students enrolled at one of our partner universities each year.
+Green Steps @ Uni is open to all current Monash university students.
+Preference will be given to students in their final years of study.

 The program is especially designed for those who:

 - Have a passion for the environment, social justice and sustainability regardless of whether they have any experience or are studying in this field

 - Are committed to furthering their skills in sustainability and leadership - even if that means giving up your holiday time and weekends to do so

 - Would like to gain hands on experience by working on real projects for their university